peteamiri/Tutorials/Programming_Languages/Python/readme.md

 ### Dictionary Data Structure inn Python
 ### Dictionary in Python

 A dictionary in Python is a mutable, unordered collection of key-value pairs.
 It provides a mapping between unique keys and their associated values, allowing for efficient lookups, insertions, deletions, and updates.
 Dictionaries are defined using curly braces `{}` and consist of comma-separated key-value pairs in the form `key: value`.
 Keys must be immutable and unique, while values can be of any data type.
-Here's a detailed overview of dictionaries in Python with extensive examples:
+Here has a detailed overview of dictionaries in Python with extensive examples:

 ### Creating Dictionaries: